shitcodebykaushik/linux_tut/Linux/sub-module/class.md

 - The root user home dir is loacated at the `/root` which is sub dir of the top-level  directory (/).
 Other regualar user account on the system have their home dir under the `/home` dir and the `/root` for the root user .
 -  `cd /` This will take you to the root dir .
 -  `sudo -i` This will start the interactive root for the root user .
+- With the byte manipulation happens in the ram .

+# Partitation
+-  A partition is a logical division of a physical storage device, like a hard drive or SSD.
+Here each part is independent .
+- Different partitions can be formatted with different file systems, such as ext4 for your main Linux system and NTFS for a partition you want to share with Windows.
+- There are differernt types of partition table avaibale .
+  - A partition table is a data structure on a storage device (like a hard drive or SSD) that acts as a map, defining how the disk is divided into different partitions.
+It stores crucial information, such as the start and end of each partition, its size, and its type.
+The operating system reads this table to understand the disk's layout and access the data on each partition.
+  - `Master Boot Record (MBR)`: This is the older, traditional partitioning scheme.
+It has a limit of four primary partitions.
+To get more than four partitions, one of the primary partitions can be designated as an extended partition, which acts as a container for an unlimited number of logical partitions.
+MBR also has a size limitation of 2 terabytes.
+  - `GUID Partition Table (GPT)`: This is the modern standard that has largely replaced MBR.
+GPT supports up to 128 partitions by default and can handle disk sizes much larger than 2 terabytes.
+In the GPT scheme, there's no distinction between primary, extended, and logical partitions; all are simply considered "partitions .
+ - `Logical Division (Partition)`: This is a virtual or software-based separation of the physical device's storage space.
+The operating system treats each partition as a separate disk, even though they're all on the same physical device.
+ - sector is equivalent to the byte,512 byte is equal to one sector .
+ # ext4 system
+ - This is the extension of the ext3 .
+ - It follows the jounralising for maintaing the log file .
+ -
+ `lsblk -f`: This command is the most straightforward.
+It lists all block devices and includes the FSTYPE column, which shows the file system type .
+ `df -T`: This command shows the file system type for all currently mounted file systems.
+ `sudo blkid`: This command reads the metadata from a device to determine its file system type, UUID, and other information.
+ # Block and inodes
+ - In a Linux file system, blocks and inodes are fundamental concepts for storing and managing data.
+They work together to ensure files are organized and accessible.
+ - Block is bigger than a sector . one sector was indeed 512 bytes.
+This was the industry standard for hard disk drives (HDDs) for decades.
+However, the move to higher data density led to a new standard.
+   Today, most new hard drives and solid-state drives (SSDs) use 4096 bytes (4 KB) per sector, a standard known as Advanced Format (AF).
+ - The operating system and the hard drive controller can't read or write data smaller than a sector .
+# Building the filesystem
+- In Ubuntu, file systems are built in a hierarchical, tree-like structure starting from a single root directory (/).
+Unlike Windows, which uses separate drives (like C:, D:, etc.), all storage devices and partitions in Linux are mounted as part of this single directory tree.
+This gives Linux a unified file system.
+- Think of the Linux file system as a single, large tree with the root directory (/) at its base.
+When you connect a device, like a USB drive or a hard disk partition, its files aren't automatically part of this tree.
+The mount command acts like a bridge, connecting the device's file system to a specific, empty directory on the main file system tree.
+This directory is called a mount point
+-The opposite process is unmounting, which disconnects the file system from its mount point using the umount command.
+It is important to unmount a device before physically removing it to prevent data corruption .
+- `umount` This is used to unmount the device .
+And you have to out of the dir to make the current device unmount .
+- The very first thing when we do partition is choose the format of the file sytem .